electronstudio/jaylib/README.md

 | [Kaylib](https://github.com/electronstudio/kaylib) 3.7      | Kotlin native                                                                   | 28000           | 16%        |

 *I'm using a version of Bunnymark that avoids the most egregious native calls here.

+## See also

+[LibRLImg](https://codeberg.org/glowiak/librlimg) - load Textures and Images from jarfile resources